Former VP of Travelocity; Change Champion at GE and American Airlines

 After helping lead a terribly unsuccessful change effort in the late 90s, he set out to understand why some organizations’ change efforts succeed, while most fail.
 This research and in-house experience make him one of the world’s most forward thinkers on what leaders must do—and how they must think—to succeed at change.
 Now, after this 20-year journey, he’s developed Primed for Change, a disruptive new project created to prepare leaders to steer their organizations successfully through change.

 In 2020, Comeaux released his debut book, Change (the) Management: Why We as Leaders Must Change for the Change to Last, which draws on his decades of experience in-seat as a change champion and senior executive, as well as his years of research on the subject of organizational change.
 With well-told stories that illustrate the need for this fundamentally new way of thinking, this book finally speaks straight to senior executives who need to re-think how they manage change…and even how they lead every day.

 How do we as leaders get our people to drive fundamentally better business results than our competitors’ people?
 There is no silver bullet: Doing it requires us to pull many levers to affect the brain’s rational and emotional processors.
 We’re great at developing rational explanations for things, but neuroscience makes clear that emotion plays just as big a role.
-In this keynote, Comeaux brings his 30 years in-seat as an executive at renown companies such as GE, Travelocity and American Airlines, to reach fellow executives on a different level and teach them how to appeal to our people’s hearts to drive better results.
-With stories that touch the brain and the heart, and with research from management, neuroscience, and social science, Comeaux explains the importance of heart and the principles we must live and work by if we want motivated people who will consistently outperform.
+So Al developed this keynote using his 30 years in-seat as an executive at companies such as GE, Travelocity, and American Airlines, to speak with you on a different level and help you understand how to appeal to people’s hearts to drive better results.
+With stories that touch the brain and the heart, and with research from management, neuroscience, and social science, Al explains the importance of the heart and the principles we must live and work by if we want motivated people who will consistently outperform.